amcginlay/eks-demos/doc/scratch/README.md

 kubectl -n ${EKS_APP_NS} get virtualrouters                                                                                # check from the k8s aspect aws appmesh describe-route --mesh-name ${EKS_APP_NS} --virtual-router-name vr-${EKS_APP_BE} --route-name vrr-${EKS_APP_BE} # check from the AWS aspect

-# with the virtual router in place we can now deploy a virtual service and the matching underlying ClusterIP service which it will provide a version independent target for backend traffic.
+# with the virtual router in place you can now deploy a virtual service and the matching underlying ClusterIP service which it will provide a version independent target for backend traffic.
 # the ClusterIP service should never resolve to any pods in the traditional sense, it just surfaces a DNS name and IP address which the mesh can reference internally to anchor its redirections.
 # in the same way that k8s pods send requests to other pods via k8s services, virtualnodes send requests to other virtualnodes via virtualservices
-# we already have a virtualrouter, which knows how to locate the blue and green backend virtualnodes
+# you already have a virtualrouter, which knows how to locate the blue and green backend virtualnodes
-# now we create a single virtualservice that forwards all its traffic to the virtualrouter
+# now you can create a single virtualservice that forwards all its traffic to the virtualrouter
 cat > ~/environment/eks-demos/src/mesh-apps/vs-${EKS_APP_BE}.yaml << EOF
 apiVersion: appmesh.k8s.aws/v1beta2
 kind: VirtualService